 - Password policies are implemented for strong password complexity, rotation and re-use.
 All password fields hide user input.

-- Scribble platforms are logically isolated at the network level in AWS into an Amazon Virtual Private Cloud (VPC) where we launch AWS resources in a virtual network that defined by Scribble.
-Scribble has complete control over our virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
+- Rock Content platforms are logically isolated at the network level in AWS into an Amazon Virtual Private Cloud (VPC) where we launch AWS resources in a virtual network that is defined by Rock Content.
+Rock Content has complete control over our virtual networking environment, including selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.

 - AWS has identified critical system components required to maintain the availability of the system and recover service in the event of outage.
 Critical system components are backed up across multiple, isolated locations known as Availability Zones (AZ).
 Each Availability Zone runs on its own physically distinct, independent infrastructure, and is engineered to be highly reliable.
 Availability Zones are connected to each other with fast, private fiber-optic networking, enabling you to easily architect applications that automatically fail-over between Availability Zones without interruption.

-- AWS Elastic Load Balancers are used to automatically distributes incoming application traffic across multiple Amazon EC2 instances in the cloud.
-This allows us to achieve greater levels of fault tolerance in the Scribble platforms, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.
+- AWS Elastic Load Balancers are used to automatically distribute incoming application traffic across multiple Amazon EC2 instances in the cloud.
+This allows us to achieve greater levels of fault tolerance in the Rock Content platforms, seamlessly providing the required amount of load balancing capacity needed to distribute application traffic.

 - Firewalls, routers, switches and internet backbone connections are all maintained with redundancy and high availability on a 24/7/52 basis by AWS.